Getting from Newcastle Airport

 It takes 21 minutes to get to Newcastle city centre and approximately 50 minutes to Sunderland city centre.

-• First train from Haymarket station to the airport - 23:08 (all later trains only go to Regent Centre station, where the depot is)
+• Last train from the airport to the city centre - 23:07 (all later trains only go to Regent Centre station, where the depot is)

 Search for connections: nexus.org.uk/timetables.